jncraton/software-engineering-cpsc4430/readme.md

 ### Exams

 All exams are cumulative with a focus on more recent material.
-Every exam will be take-home.
-Exams must be completed on your own without communication with others, but notes and textbooks may be referenced during the exam.
+Exam are typically a mix of multiple choice and essay questions.

 !INCLUDE "tail.md"